greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_DOMAIN.html.md

 ## <a id="section3"></a>Description

 `DROP DOMAIN` removes a previously defined domain.
-You must be the owner of a domain to drop it.
+Only the owner of a domain can remove it.

 ## <a id="section4"></a>Parameters